The Master of Science in Kinesiology has two concentration options: Integrative Exercise Physiology or Athletic Training.

 To learn more about the Master of Science in Kinesiology, visit temple.edu.

 To apply for the MS in Kinesiology, you must have a bachelor’s degree with a minimum cumulative GPA of 3.0 and a GRE score of 300 (verbal and math).
 An academic background in biological sciences, exercise science, kinesiology or physical education is preferred.
 To apply for the Athletic Training Concentration, you must be a certified athletic trainer or be currently enrolled in an accredited professional AT program.

-- Application: You will apply using Athletic Training Centralized Application Service (ATCAS) system.
+- For those applying to the MS in Kinesiology, Concentration in Athletic Training, you will apply using the Athletic Training Centralized Application Service (ATCAS) system.
 The documents required below will all be submitted through ATCAS.

 - Official Transcripts: Submit transcripts from all of the undergraduate and graduate institutions you’ve attended.
 Official transcripts should be mailed to: